glowkeeper/boolean/README.md

 ## Build

-Create the app' by running `npm run prod` - that creates a file called _index.html_, which you can open in your favourite browser - enjoy!
+Create the app' by running `npm run prod` - that creates a file called _index.html_ in the _build_ subdirectory, which you can open in your favourite browser - enjoy!

 ## Maintainer